WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 ```yml
 There are a lot of new amazing wallets that are extremely capable, secure, and feature rich, and they are:
 ```

-## CoolWallet, "a new kind of hardware wallet"

 TODO